br3xk/A-Physics-Informed-LSTM-Surrogate-Model-for-Real-time-Flood-Forecasting-at-the-Street-scale/README.md

 # A-Physics-Informed-LSTM-Surrogate-Model-for-Real-time-Flood-Forecasting-at-the-Street-scale

 Physics-Informed LSTM (PI LSTM) surrogate model is developed for street-scale flood forecasting, treating each street as a control volume for a complex coastal-urban system.
 This is done by adding the mass balance (MB) equation into the customized loss function of the LSTM surrogate model.
+This script is implemented in Keras Python.

 Here, the total loss (L_total ) combines the data loss (L_data) with the physics-informed loss (L_phy) as follows: